Patrol Squadron 10 participates in a Cooperation Afloat Readiness and Training (CARAT) maritime exercise hosted by Sri Lanka.

-SRI LANKA (June 26, 2021) — Aviation Electricians Mate 2nd Class Joseph Granlee, attached to the "Red Lancers" of Patrol Squadron 10, performs preflight checks on an aircraft in support of a Cooperation Afloat Readiness and Training (CARAT) maritime exercise hosted by Sri Lanka.
-The "Red Lancers" are currently deployed to Misawa Air Base in Misawa, Japan conducting maritime patrol and reconnaissance and theater outreach operations within U.S. 7th Fleet (C7F) area of operations in support of Commander, Task Force 72, C7F, and U.S. Indo-Pacific Command objectives throughout the region.
+MATTHALA, Sri Lanka (June 26, 2021) — Aviation Electricians Mate 2nd Class Joseph Granlee, attached to the "Red Lancers" of Patrol Squadron 10, conducts preflight checks on a P-8A Poseidon aircraft in support of a Cooperation Afloat Readiness and Training (CARAT) Sri Lanka.
+In its 27th year, the CARAT series is comprised of multinational exercises, designed to enhance U.S. and partner navies’ abilities to operate together in response to traditional and non-traditional maritime security challenges in the Indo-Pacific region.
 (U.S. Navy Photo by Lt.j.g.
 Michael Pahissa.)

 |Date Taken: